Chiang Kai-shek: Regime in Taiwan

 Believing that corruption and the lack of morals were key reasons that the KMT had lost mainland China to the Communists, Chiang attempted to purge corruption by dismissing members of the KMT who were accused of graft.
 Some major figures in the previous mainland Chinese government, such as Chiang's brothers-in-law H. H. Kung, T. V. Soong and nephew Chen Lifu, exiled themselves to the United States.
 Although politically authoritarian and, to some extent, dominated by government-owned industries, Chiang's new Taiwanese state also encouraged economic development, especially in the export sector.
 A popular sweeping Land Reform Act, as well as American foreign aid during the 1950s, laid the foundation for Taiwan's economic success to become one of the Four Asian Tigers.
 After retreating to Taiwan, Chiang learned from his mistakes and failures in the mainland and blamed them for failing to pursue Sun Yat-sen's ideals of Tridemism and welfarism.
 Chiang's land reform more than doubled the land ownership of Taiwanese farmers.
 It removed the rent burdens on them, with former landowners using the government compensation to become the new capitalist class.
-He promoted a mixed economy of state and private ownership with economic planning.
+He promoted a mixed economy of state and private ownership with economic planning, with a focus on export-oriented industrialization.
 Chiang also promoted a nine-year free education and the importance of science in Taiwanese education and values.
 Those measures generated great success, with consistent and strong growth and the stabilization of inflation.

 After the government of the Republic of China had moved to Taiwan, Chiang Kai-shek's economic policy turned towards to economic liberalism and used Sho-Chieh Tsiang and other liberal economists to promote economic liberalization reforms in Taiwan.